faiface/par-lang/docs/src/types/box.md

 ```

 No wrappers, no manual protocols.
 The boxed function can be used freely, because the `box` type makes
 it non-linear.
-This is what `box` was made for.
+This is exactly what `box` was made for.

 ## Subtyping

-Boxed types integrate directly into Par's subtyping.
+Boxed types fit naturally into Par's subtyping.

 **A `box T` can be used anywhere a `T` is expected.**